 Kyoto is a city filled with sights and destinations that exude the feeling of “old Japan”.
 Think temples, shrines, serene green spaces and traditional Japanese architecture.
 One of the most popular and unique spots to visit is the Arashiyama Bamboo Forest.
 The tall bamboo stalks create an otherworldly atmosphere.
 A visit gives you the chance to escape into nature.
 It also offers great photo opportunities!

-Ninjas are known world-wide for being deadly assassins!
+Ninjas are known worldwide for being deadly assassins!
 These stealth warriors originated in Japan during the feudal ages.
 The Iga Ninja Museum was created to celebrate the history of the ninja.
 During a visit, learn about all things ninja.
-Go on a guided tour of a traditional ninja house which is filled with traps and tricks.
+Go on a guided tour of a traditional ninja house – keep an eye out for traps and tricks as you go!
 Learn all about ninja tools and techniques in the Ninja Experience Hall and in the Ninja Tradition Hall – gain insight into secret codes and how the art of ninjutsu is useful today.
 Visitors can even take in a ninja demonstration including Shuriken, swords, and kusarigama!

 Take a trip into the world of sumo at the Kehaya-za Sumo Museum.
 It was established in 1990 to share the history of sumo with visitors from all over the world.
 Sumo is a full-contact form of wrestling that has been practised for many, many centuries.
 Tour the museum and see the dohyo (sumo arena) – you can even partake in a sumo workshop!

 Yanai is a historic merchant town on Yamaguchi’s south coast.
 During a trip, walk down the well-preserved streets showcasing charming merchant houses from the 1800s.
 These streets are where you will find glowing red and white Japanese lanterns, fashioned to resemble goldfish, hanging outside shop fronts.
-While you’re here, take in a local-led demonstration of how these lanterns are created.
+Watch a locally-led lantern-making demonstration during your visit.